seanthelam/QuScope/README.md

 ---

-**QuScope v0.1.0** - Bringing quantum computing to electron microscopy 🔬⚛️
+## 🛠️ Contributions

+To contribute to QuScope:
-3. Make your changes and commit them with clear, descriptive messages.
+1. Make your changes and commit them with clear, descriptive messages.
-4. Ensure your code adheres to PEP 8 style guidelines and includes docstrings.
+2. Ensure your code adheres to PEP 8 style guidelines and includes docstrings.
-5. Add or update unit tests for your changes.
+3. Add or update unit tests for your changes.
-6. Push your branch to your fork (`git push origin feature/your-feature-name`).
+4. Push your branch to your fork (`git push origin feature/your-feature-name`).
-7. Open a Pull Request to the `main` branch of the original repository.
+5. Open a Pull Request to the `main` branch of the original repository.

 Please make sure to update tests as appropriate.